 The SCHOTF3CB Viper 3rd Gen OTF Assist, is another knife designed by Schade, but that features a much more intricate style of blade when compared to the Viper 3.
 The handle is very similar in design to the Viper, featuring classic Schade engravings, and the Schade brand engraved in the middle.
 What really makes this knife standout however, is the recurve blade design on the double edge spear point blade, colored in black to match the handle.

 Combined with the unusual handle design, the knife would make a great addition to any knife collection, but also offers practicality in a different way to the similarly designed Viper 3.
 The recurve design is similar in practicality to larger serration, with the hard aluminum handle providing plenty of security and grip.
 This is further enhanced by a locking mechanism, which secures the front opener at the side of the knife, used to release the blade.
+Find more great knifes like this by checking out our hunting knives revirew.

 Double spear-point blade with recurve edges